bazel-contrib/SIG-rules-authors/go-tutorial.md

 programming language that was created by Google.
 Now that we have some background about Bazel now let's cover some Bazel concepts.

-One of the concepts within bazel is a rule.
-A bazel rule defines a series of actions and outputs.
-Toolchains are another concept/part of bazel.
+One of the concepts within Bazel is a rule.
+A Bazel rule defines a series of actions and outputs.
+Toolchains are another concept/part of Bazel.
 The toolchain framework is a way for rule authors to decouple their rule logic from the platform-based selection of tools.
 So we need a rule, or usually a set of rules (ruleset) that provides a toolchain to support a programming language.
-The bazel open-source community maintains [rules_go](https://github.com/bazelbuild/rules_go).
+The Bazel open-source community maintains [rules_go](https://github.com/bazelbuild/rules_go).
 This ruleset provides the following support:

 - Building go libraries, binaries, and tests